afrazchelsea/ML-DL-Research-Papers/README.md

 https://hacktoberfest.digitalocean.com/

-## How to contribute to this project
+## How to contribute to this repository

-Here are quick and painless ways to contribute to this project:

 - Add a Machine Learning / Deep Learning research paper you have published, read or worked on before.

-Choose one or many , make a pull request for your work and wait for it to be merged!
+Choose one or many, make a pull request for your work and wait for it to be merged!

 ## Getting started